- Cooked lentils are great human foods but they can also be safely added to a well-balanced diet for dogs in moderation.

 Is it a good idea to give my dog lentils?

-Lentils provide a great deal of both fiber and protein.
-In fact, just one cup of lentils gives your dog approximately eighteen grams of protein and sixteen grams of fiber.
-One cup of lentils provides about 230 calories, too.
+Are lentils good?
+Yes!
+Feeding lentils provide a great deal of both fiber and protein.
+In fact, just one cup of lentils gives a dog approximately eighteen grams of protein and sixteen grams of fiber.
+One cup of lentils provide about 230 calories, too.
 When it comes to minerals, lentils can provide iron, manganese, copper, folate, zinc, magnesium, potassium, and phosphorus.

-Lentils have been proven to lower cholesterol as well as reduce the risk of heart disease.
-Lentils may promote weight loss as well as reduce one’s blood pressure.
+Other health benefits include a lower cholesterol as well as reduce the risk of heart disease and lower blood pressure.

-However, some dogs will experience some adverse effects of eating lentils.
-A study utilizing thirty-six dogs tested six different sources of starches in the diet, which included lentils.
-Ironically, for all the benefits that lentils can provide, dogs had “the lowest rate of digestibility” of all six starches—corn, brewer’s rice, sorghum, and cassava in addition to lentils and peas.
+However, note that some dogs will experience some adverse effects from eating lentils.
+A study utilizing thirty-six dogs eat six different sources of starches in the diet including green lentils.
+It turns out that dogs have a low rate of digestibility for lentils.

-Yet another issue that these studies uncovered lies in one of the natural properties of the lentil.
-Lentils contain lectins, which is a glycoprotein.
-The job of a lectin is to induce intestinal absorption.
+Lentils contain lectins which stimulate intestinal absorption.
 However, lectins can also cause bacteria to grow in the GI tract, which could lead to toxic effects in the dog.
-However, this ONLY happens when people feed their dog large amounts of RAW lentils.
-Therefore, lentils that have been properly prepared—that means soaked until the dryness is completely gone and cooked thoroughly.
-As long as you feed your dog a small number of cooked lentils once or twice a week, then you won’t have to worry about this adverse effect of your dog eating lentils.
+However, this ONLY happens when people feed raw lentils in large amounts.
+Therefore, it’s important that dogs eat lentils that have been properly prepared—that means soaked until the dryness is completely gone and cooked thoroughly to be perfectly safe for dogs.
+As long as you feed lentils in small numbers once or twice a week, then there’s no need to worry about this adverse effect in dog food.

 So how do I properly prepare the lentils to ensure that my dog doesn’t get lectins in her system?

-Remember, the lentils MUST be soaked properly and then cooked thoroughly to ensure that lectins do not inhibit proper digestion and possibly lead to bacterial growth in your dog’s intestinal tract.
+Remember, the lentils MUST be soaked properly and then cooked thoroughly to ensure that lectins do not inhibit proper digestion and possibly lead to bacterial growth in the dog’s intestinal tract.

-The easiest recipe for cooking lentils is as follows:
+The easiest recipe for lentils that dogs eat is as follows:

 - 3 parts water